-Melissa Li is a research assistant at the Global Public Policy Institute (GPPi), where she contributes to the institute’s work on peace and security.
+Melissa Li is a research associate at the Global Public Policy Institute (GPPi), where she contributes to the institute’s work on peace and security.
+Previously, she was also an editor of the PeaceLab Blog.
+Melissa’s main research focus is on conflict prevention, German foreign policy and development financing and cooperation.

-She completed an international bachelor’s degree in policy management at the City University of Applied Sciences in Bremen, focusing on international relations, human rights protection, and the politics of development.
-Her studies were supported by the Heinrich Böll Foundation and the German Academic Exchange Service (DAAD).
+Melissa holds a master’s degree in international relations at the Free University in Berlin, Potsdam University, Humboldt University, and Sciences Po Paris.
+She has an international bachelor’s degree in policy management from the City University of Applied Sciences in Bremen and the University of Cape Town.
+Her studies have been supported by the Heinrich Böll Foundation and the German Academic Exchange Service (DAAD).